 Arizona Rose – heat tolerant roses

-If there ever were a rose that should do well in Phoenix, Arizona it should obviously be the “Arizona” Rose.
 This beautiful rose gives me some of the most stunning and HUGE blooms in my garden!
 The rose coloring resembles our infamous AZ sunsets with shades of orange and pink.

-I purchased my Arizona rose potted from Home Depot (not available online, but I have seen them in store at Home Depot and Lowes this season!)
+I purchased my Arizona rose potted from Home Depot (not available online, but I have seen them in store at Home Depot and Lowe’s this season!)

 —> see how I feed all of my roses: Growing Healthy Roses – The Best Fertilizer Recipe for Gigantic Blooms